BERWICK RIDING THE BOUNDS

 < Back to The Reivers

-Done on horseback by the leading young men of the town the custom, once widespread in both Scotland and England, is still celebrated in the Scottish Borders.
+Done on horseback by the leading young men of the town, the custom which was once widespread in both Scotland and England, is still celebrated every year in the Scottish Borders.

-Each is different, respecting the town’s traditions and monuments; each is a colourful festival with the townspeople endorsing their identity in a well-established ceremonial programme.
-Each involves a spectacular cavalcade of horsemen, formally dressed heading out from the town and returning later to great celebrations.
+Each Common Riding event is different, respecting the town’s traditions and monuments; each is a colourful festival with the townspeople endorsing their identity in a well-established ceremonial programme.
+Each involves a spectacular cavalcade of formally dressed horsemen heading out from the town and returning later to great celebrations.